RxJS-CN/RxJS-Ultimate-CN/hot-n-cold-observables.md

 );
 ```

-If you set a breakpoint on `observer.next(1)` you will notice that its being hit twice, once for every subscriber.
+If you set a breakpoint on `observer.next(1)` you will notice that it's being hit twice, once for every subscriber.
 This is the behaviour we expect from a cold observable.
 Sharing operator is a different way of turning something into  a hot observable, in fact it not only turns something hot under the right conditions but it falls back to being a cold observable under certain conditions.
 So what are these conditions ?

 1) **Created as hot Observable** : An Observable has not completed when a new subscription comes and subscribers > 0